devcodeformat/godot-guess-tutorial/README.md

   - Navigate to the center of the Godot GUI.
   - Find and Select 'Layout' button.
     - Find and Select 'Full Rect'.
+- While 'PanelContainer' is selected:
+  - Create New Node
+    - Find and Select 'MarginContainer'